Taconic State Parkway: Columbia County

 The parkway terrain in Columbia is similar to that in northern Dutchess, with more views opening up in the north as the road levels out.
 The surrounding farms and woods get more extensive.
 After entering the county, the Taconic continues due north through the town of Gallatin through unbroken woods.
 It bends slightly to the intersection with CR 8 to pass the beach at Lake Taghkanic State Park, with the access road for the park leaving to the east at grade from the northbound lanes where the highway enters the town of Taghkanic.
 Another half-mile (0.5 mi) to the north is the second interchange with NY 82.

 North of that exit, the parkway bends to the northeast again, paralleling the orientation of the county as a whole.
 It crosses briefly into the town of Claverack, then back into Taghkanic before reentering Claverack as it heads due east briefly, then north again into the NY 23 exit near the hamlet of Martindale.
 It bends from the northerly heading back to the northeast to cross into Philmont over the next 3 mi, where NY 217 comes to its eastern terminus at the exit with the Taconic.

 Past a rise beyond that exit, there are scenic overlook parking areas on both sides of the highway with panoramic views west to the Catskills.
 The road curves into the town of Ghent, with two more at-grade intersections, one of which being Rigor Hill Road, which features a gas station right on the side of the parkway.

-The Taconic continues on a heading closer to the north from here for 5 mi more, crossing into the town of Chatham, with an exit for NY 203 shortly after.
+The Taconic continues to the north from here for 5 mi more, crossing into the town of Chatham, with an exit for NY 203 shortly after.
 The parkway continues north through Chatham, where signs warn drivers that the NY 295 exit is the last before the Thruway tolls at the end of the road.
-The grade intersections in the next few miles are open only to southbound traffic, primarily allowing commercial vehicles that have mistakenly ventured onto the parkway to exit.
-A small toll booth named the Chatham Toll Plaza for exit B2 on the Berkshire Section of the New York State Thruway (I-90), marks the administrative end of the Taconic State Parkway, 104 mi from Kensico Circle.
+The last exit for Rock City Road is open only to southbound traffic, allowing commercial vehicles that have ventured onto the parkway to exit.
+A toll gantry for exit B2 on the Berkshire Section of the New York State Thruway (I-90), marks the administrative end of the Taconic State Parkway, 104 mi from Kensico Circle.